KaziAmitHasan/kaziamithasan.github.io/_pages/about.md

   - /about.html
 ---

-Kazi Amit Hasan is currently pursuing his PhD in Computing at Queen's University under the supervision of Dr. Yuan Tian and Dr. Steven Ding.
+Kazi Amit Hasan is currently pursuing his PhD (fast-track) in Computing at Queen's University under the supervision of Dr. Yuan Tian and Dr. Steven Ding.
 His research interests encompass a broad spectrum, including data mining, software engineering, and machine learning.
 Prior to his doctoral studies, he worked as a Machine Learning Engineer at ACI Limited in Bangladesh.

 Here's quick preview of Kazi Amit Hasan: